 A part is uniquely identified by its label, up to ditto-parts.
-Connectors within a connection group that refers to ditto parts shall be able to "detect" the "correct" part instance according to their respective geometrical location.
+Connectors within a connection group that refer to ditto parts shall be able to "detect" the "correct" part instance according to their respective geometrical location.

-We assume that mirror parts have other part labels than their "base" parts.
+It is assumed that mirror parts have other part labels than their "base" parts.